Military campaigns under Caliph Uthman: Re-conquest of Azerbaijan and Dagestan

-Re-conquest of Khorasan (Iran, Afghanistan and Turkmenistan)
+Re-conquest of Khorasan

 Khorasan, the province of the Persian Empire expanded from what is now north eastern Iran to western Afghanistan and southern Turkmenistan.
 It was conquered during the reign of Umar, under the command of Ahnaf ibn Qais.
 After the death of Umar, Khorasan broke into revolt under Sassanid Emperor Yazdgerd III (betrayed and killed in 651), before he could lead the Persians against the Muslims.

 In 651, Uthman sent Abdullah ibn Aamir, the governor of Bosra, to re-conquer Khorasan.
 Abdullah ibn Aamir marched with a large force from Bosra to Khorasan.
 After capturing the main forts in Khorasan, he sent many columns in various directions in Khorasan, the strategy was to avoid the Persians and to gather together in a large force.
 The town of Bayak, in modern-day Afghanistan, was taken by force but the Muslim commander fell fighting in the battle.
 After Bayak, the Muslims marched towards Tabisan, which was captured with little resistance.
 Next, after a long siege, the army captured the city of Nishapur.
 From there the army captured other small towns in the Khurassan region.
 After consolidating their position in most of Khurassan, they marched towards Herat in Afghanistan, which surrendered peacefully.
 After getting control of the region the Muslims marched towards the city of Mary, in modern-day Turkmenistan.
 The city surrendered along with other towns of the region except one, Sang, which was later taken by force.
 The campaign in Khorasan ended with the conquest of Balkh in 654.

-Campaign in Transoxiana (Central Asia)
+Campaign in Transoxiana

 After consolidating the Muslim authority in Khorasan, Abdullah ibn Aamir crossed the Amu Darya (Oxus River) and invaded Uzbekistan in southern Transoxiana.
 Details of these campaigns are not known but the source books tell us that a greater part of southern Transoxiana submitted to the suzerainty of Muslim rule.

-Re-conquest of Makran (Pakistan)
+Re-conquest of Makran

 Makran was conquered during the reign of Umar, in 644, when three columns were sent by three different routes under the command of Hakam ibn Amr, Shahab ibn Makharaq and Abdullah ibn Utban.
 At the western bank of the Indus River they defeated the Hindu king of Sindh, Raja Rasil.
 Umar ordered them to consolidate their position on the western bank of the Indus River and not to cross it.

 During the reign of Caliph Uthman, Makran broke into revolt along with other Persian dominions.
 Uthman sent his commander, Ubaidhullah ibn Ma' mar Tamini, to re-conquer Makran, along with other adjoining areas of Persia.
 In 650, the army under his command conquered it after series of skirmishes, however no pitched battles were fought.
 Ubaidullah ibn Ma’mar was made the first governor of the Makran region.
 Later he was given the governorship of another Persian region and was replaced, first by Umair ibn Usman ibn Saeed, and then Saeed ibn Qandir Qarshi, who remained governor until Caliph Uthman died.